Processing math: 0%

 • Example of right censoring.

 • When left=-Inf and right=0 indicates that there is no left-censoring but there is a right censoring at 0.
-The same model as above but with the negative number of affairs as teh dependent variable can be estimated by
+The same model as above but with the negative number of affairs as the dependent variable can be estimated by

 load affairs.mat